 Scoliosis testing for ninth grade and vision and hearing screening for seventh grade are provided by Holy Cross as part of the School Health Program, and required by the Health Department of the Texas Education Agency.
+Lice screenings are referred to the office as needed.
 Parents may choose to use a private physician and to send the results to the school.